 St Nectan's Glen has been called one of the most sacred sites in Britain; it is certainly one of the most beautiful and fascinating historic sites in Cornwall.
-At the top of the glen are a series of three waterfalls below the site of a hermitage established by the 6th century Celtic saint Nectan.
-The hermitage and waterfalls can only be reached on foot after a mile long walk beside the River Trevillet.
+At the top of the glen are a series of three waterfalls below the site of a hermitage established by the 6th-century Celtic saint Nectan.
+The hermitage and waterfalls can only be reached on foot after a mile-long walk beside the River Trevillet.

 St Nectan's Glen has been named a Site of Special Scientific Interest (SSSI) in recognition of the wonderful array of rare plants growing along the wooded sides of the glen.
 The damp environment helps unusual species of liverwort and moss to flourish.

 Nectan, or Nechtan, was one of 24 children of King Brychan of Brycheiniog (Brecknock) of Wales.
-Like all of Brychan's children he was converted to Christianity, and decided to emulate St Anthony and become a hermit.
+Like all of Brychan's children, he was converted to Christianity, and decided to emulate St Anthony and become a hermit.
 Nectan and his companions set out from Wales, vowing to settle wherever their boat landed.
 The wind and tide brought him to the Hartland peninsula of North Devon, where he settled and was eventually martyred by robbers.
 After his death miracles were reported at his tomb.

 Another version of the tale says that Nectan died here in Cornwall, some 30 miles south of Hartland, and he was buried under the waterfall along with a great treasure.
 Pilgrims have been following the trail up the glen to visit the site of Nectan's shrine since the early 6th century.
-A church, or chapel was built on the site of Nectan's hermitage.
+A church, or chapel, was built on the site of Nectan's hermitage.
 A tale says that the chapel was once inhabited by a couple of witches, and local folk were quick to blame the witches for every bit of ill-fortune.

-According to legend Nectan established a hermitage in the Glen that now bears his name, inland from Rocky Valley, above the waterfall known as the Kieve.
+According to legend, Nectan established a hermitage in the Glen that now bears his name, inland from Rocky Valley, above the waterfall known as the Kieve.
 During storms the saint is said to have rung a silver bell at the mouth of Rocky Valley to warn ships of the dangerous rocks offshore.
 Local tales also say that The Hermitage residence stands atop an ancient Celtic chapel associated with St Nectan.

 There are three waterfalls at the head of the Glen.
-The main falls is known as the Kieve, and drops some 60 feet before bursting through a circular hole in a rock and splashing into a shallow pool.
+The main falls are known as the Kieve, and drops some 60 feet before bursting through a circular hole in a rock and splashing into a shallow pool.
 The name 'Kieve' comes from the mining term for a wooden tub, or basin, used for extracting tin ore.

-The force of the water has bored a hole through solid Devonian slate, creating an unforgettable natural phenomenon.
+The force of the water has bored a hole through the solid Devonian slate, creating an unforgettable natural phenomenon.
 The waters of the Kieve are said to have healing qualities.
 Visitors have been coming here for centuries, leaving small personal objects, crystals, inscriptions, and more recently, photographs, and ribbons.

 Just below the pool at the base of the Kieve is a second waterfall.
 This is more difficult to access, but you can get a good look from the footpath and bridge that runs beside the river.
 Starting in 2016 a third waterfall has been opened to visitors, accessed via a new extended walkway.
 This waterfall is some 80 feet in length, though less spectacular than the Kieve with its famous bore-hole.
 The third falls can only be reached via the extended walkway, for an additional fee.